MicrosoftDocs/azure-reference-other/studio-module-reference/enter-data-manually.md

 -   Regardless of the saved format, data that you enter is implicitly converted to the dataset ([Data Table](data-table.md)) format for use in experiments.
 However, data is not persisted as a saved dataset unless you explicitly choose the **Save as Dataset** option.

-     If you do not save the data in [Enter Data Manually](enter-data-manually.md) as a dataset, it will be removed from the workspace cache when you end the session.
+     If you do not save the data in [Enter Data Manually](enter-data-manually.md) as a dataset, it is removed from the workspace cache when you end the session.
 However, you can run the experiment again to make the data available.

 -   If you combine the data from [Enter Data Manually](enter-data-manually.md) with another dataset, the combined dataset cannot have two columns with the same name.
 If there are duplicate column names, a numeric suffix is appended to the column from the right dataset to make the column names unique.

      For example, assume that you have two instances of [Enter Data Manually](enter-data-manually.md) that contain the column **TestData**, and use the [Add Columns](add-columns.md) module to merge them.
 The column from the left instance of [Enter Data Manually](enter-data-manually.md) would remain as **TestData**, and the column from the right instance of [Enter Data Manually](enter-data-manually.md) would be renamed **TestData (2)**.

-## See Also
+## See also
  [Data Input and Output](data-input-and-output.md)
  [A-Z Module List](a-z-module-list.md)